Chemical Dependency Counselor

-These counselors help individuals lead longer, healthier lives by helping them cope with addictions to alcohol or drugs.
-Chemical dependency counselors may work with clients in a group setting or on an individual basis.
-They assess patients and help them change their behaviors by discovering situations in their lives that might be making recovery difficult.
+Chemical dependency counselors, also known as substance abuse counselors, teach individuals to cope with addictions to alcohol or drugs.
+They might work with clients in a group setting or on an individual basis.
+Chemical dependency counselors assess patients and help them change their behaviors by discovering situations in their lives that might be making recovery difficult.
 Lack of resources and dealing with crisis situations can make this profession stressful at times.

 |Experience||2,000 to 3,000 hours of supervised clinical experience for licensure; counseling experience and post-master's supervision required for certification|

 |Key Skills||Strong verbal communication, people and listening skills, patience and compassion; familiar with related medical software, able to use related tools, such as alcohol analyzers|

 |Salary (2018)||$47,920 (mean annual salary for substance abuse, behavioral disorder, and mental health counselors)|

 Sources: U.S. Bureau of Labor Statistics, National Board for Certified Counselors, O*Net Online

 Let's find out how to become a licensed chemical dependency counselor.

 Check with the state for information on licensing requirements.
 All states require some form of licensure for counselors in private practice.
 But counselors who work with substance abuse are typically governed by a different state agency than other counselors.
 Licensing requirements vary by state, but generally include some combination of education and experience, and passage of a state-approved written exam.
 A licensing fee is usually required as well.

 Step 2: Earn a College Degree